dwthgs/AirBnB_clone/README.md

    * It then splits the string into words
    * It takes the first word as a command and then finds the appropriate do handler to execute the command
    * if the first word is not identfied, it calls the default handler to execute the user instruction
-   * finally after execution, the final output displayed back to the user
+   * Finally after execution, the final output will be displayed back to the user

 ---